Your Water Can Affect Your Hair

-When we travel we always bring a supply of our own soap and shampoo bars.
+When we travel we bring a supply of our Chagrin Valley soap and shampoo bars.

 But why did people switch from natural soap to synthetic detergent?
 Soaps and detergents behave differently in hard water.
 Soaps can form a scum in hard water that will not rinse away easily.
 Detergents react less to the minerals in hard water.
 Plus synthetic detergents were much cheaper than soap.